ncarrier/libptspair/README.md

 Produces *libptspair.so* in the current directory.
 The header file is in the *include/* directory.

+One can check everything work well, provided luajit is installed, with :

+        $ make -f ../Makefile BASE_SRC_DIR=.. check

 ## Usage

 Please see *example/main.c* for an example on how to use it.